 Ahmed said, “Basically, what we’re seeing is the effect of market forces.
 You can see that crude oil prices have been on the rise.
 Just a week ago, crude oil prices hovered around $70 per barrel, but now it’s surpassed $80 per barrel.
 So naturally, these prices also influence the cost of the product.”

-Tuesday’s development was confirmed by independent oil marketers, who noted that price changes by NNPCL typically indicate a rise in the pump price of petrol, given that NNPCL remains the primary petrol importer in Nigeria.
+Independent oil marketers confirmed Tuesday’s development.
+They noted that NNPCL’s price changes typically indicate a rise in the pump price of petrol, given that NNPCL remains Nigeria’s primary petrol importer.

-“This is because NNPCL is still the major importer of petrol into Nigeria currently, though other marketers are gradually importing the commodity.
+“This is because NNPCL is still the major petrol importer into Nigeria, though other marketers are gradually importing the commodity.

-In his inaugural address on May 29, President Bola Tinubu announced the discontinuance of subsidy on petrol, a development which led to a jump in the price of the commodity from N198/litre to over N500/litre on May 30, 2023.
+In his inaugural address on May 29, President Bola Tinubu announced the discontinuance of the petrol subsidy.
+This development led to a jump in the commodity’s price from N198/litre to over N500/litre on May 30, 2023.